zihaadk/secure-software-development/README.md

 ![This is an image](https://github.com/zihaadk/secure-software-development/blob/main/images/dbs1.png)

+In addition, Flask libraries and modules are used to handle user session management.
+(Flask, N.D.).

+`__init__.py` - Used to initialise the main structure of the application making use of Flask libraries.
+(Pallets, 2010).

 ## User Registration ##

 Files named ***usermanagementutil.py*** and ***makeissdesuser.py*** are used to register users to the system.
 It is assumed that the CLI will be used to perform user registration.
 The code is executed as follows: `python3 makeissdesuser.py` and produces the following output: